Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 • Platform temperature up to 130°C

-Flashforge Creator 4 control interface showing temperature settings for left and right extruders, box, and platform, with heating controls.
+Flashforge Creator 4 interface showing temperature settings for left and right extruders, box, and platform with heating options visible.

 Tools and Utilities Controls: